huaxuyu/masscube_parameters/README.md

-# masscube_parameters
+# Set parameters for MassCube

-Set parameters for MassCube
+Change parameters and download the parameter file for MassCube command line applications.